dr-yst/org-x/dev-docs/activeContext.md

   - Solution: Focus on the most commonly used filters (TODO status, tags, dates)
 - Challenge: Communicating the change in project direction
   - Solution: Clear documentation of the MVP approach and future roadmap
+- Challenge: Testing Svelte 5 components with existing testing libraries
+  - Solution: Update Vitest configuration and adapt testing approach for runes
+- Challenge: CSS build issues with Tailwind custom variables
+  - Solution: Directly use CSS properties instead of applying utility classes for theme variables

 ## Next Steps

 ### Priority Tasks
-1. 🔄 Implementation of basic task list view (MVP)
+1. 🔄 Complete implementation of basic task list view (MVP)
    - Basic headline rendering with TODO status
    - Display of title, scheduled dates, and deadlines
    - Basic tag display
    - Priority indicators
-2. ⬜ Implementation of simple filtering functionality for the task list
+2. 🔄 Complete implementation of the testing environment
-   - TODO status filtering
-   - Tag filtering
-   - Basic date filtering (today, this week, etc.)
+   - Resolve compatibility issues with Svelte 5
+   - Implement proper component tests
+   - Set up proper test mocking for Tauri commands
 3. ⬜ Implementation of basic server-side filtering in Rust
 4. ⬜ Implementation of frontend components to send filter configurations to backend
 5. ⬜ Basic keyboard navigation for the task list